 All development will be equality shared with everyone being part of team and contributing to the whole development process.
 Eventhough, according the team’s technical specialities and experience Aditya and Precious will majorly focus on the GUI and front-end functionlities.
 Yadwinder and Clovis will work on the back-end part.

 As for the chalanges, new tools and techonologies the team will constantly access the Bluemix support and Bluemix online documentation.

 Development Case

-Development Case– Customization of UP steps and artifacts for the project

-Need to decide the Agile steps here.

-We will maintain stories.

-Create the welcome page.

-Create the user authentication system

-Create user profile .

-Watson chat box.

-User recommendation system.

-Cloudant to save user data .

-City of Windsor Api implementations.